Chronic obstructive pulmonary disease (COPD) is a disease that causes breathing difficulties.

 High calorie needs, and not being able to meet them, can lead to unintentional weight loss.

 Being underweight is often associated with poor nutrition.
-In people with COPD, the effects of poor nutrition can be particularly serious.
+In people with COPD, the effects of poor nutrition can be severe.

-Not getting enough nutrients weakens your immune system and increases your risk for infections.
+Not getting enough nutrients weakens your immune system and increases your infection risk.
 This is why many people with COPD are hospitalized with chest infections.

 Being underweight and malnourished can also make you feel extremely tired.
 Chronic fatigue makes it difficult to complete everyday tasks.

-To increase your body weight while making sure you get the proper nutrients, it may help to:
+To increase your body weight while ensuring you get enough nutrients, it may help to:

 Simplify your snacks and meals